Who doesn’t want to live in New York City?

 Marymount University located in midtown on the east side, but still has easy access to the west.
 With apartment-size suites, they are your basic dorms with all the amenities.

-If your daughter or son is members of a sorority or fraternity they might want to check to see if their sorority or fraternity has a “house” in NY.
+If your daughter or son is members of a sorority or fraternity they might want to check to see if their sorority or fraternity has a “house” in New York.
 Some do and they may have empty rooms for rent only to sisters or brothers for the summer.

 Students can check with NYCIntern.org.
 This housing program will find you an apartment with a kitchen, private bathroom, and other amenities.
 Note: there is an application fee.

 It’s possible that students can find summer rentals through Airbnb or Gypsy Housing.
 This is not our preference.
 Regardless of where your student ends up living, be sure the neighborhood is safe.
-If they are new to NY you may want to consider going up a day or two early to get them settled and help them do a trial run getting from wherever they will be living to their internship.
-Navigating NYC public transportation for the first time during rush hour can be tricky.
+If they are new to New York you may want to consider going up a day or two early to get them settled and help them do a trial run getting from wherever they will be living to their internship.
+Navigating New York City public transportation for the first time during rush hour can be tricky.

 If you are looking on Facebook, try the New York Housing, Rooms, Apartments, Sublets, Roomates, Roomster group page.